 As with any business, you first need to learn what is PR and how to use it.
-Once you have grasped these, you have a platform from which you can build on.
+Once you have grasped these, you have a platform on which you can build on.

-But to get ahead and stay ahead in the fast-changing world PR, you cannot afford to stand still.
+But to get ahead and stay ahead in the fast-changing world of PR, you cannot afford to stand still.
 You need to constantly keep abreast of all the latest developments and thinking.
 The internet, of course, makes this easier.
-By subscribing to blogs and keeping up-to-date with what the PR thought leaders and influencers are saying and doing is important.
+Subscribing to blogs and keeping up-to-date with what the PR thought leaders and influencers are saying and doing is important.

 You should not dismiss traditional and conventional methods of gathering information – such as books.

 Here are some of the best public relations books.
-From public relations books for beginners to those that cater for the more advanced, these all titles to put down on your public relations books to-read list.
+From public relations books for beginners to those that cater to the more advanced, these are all titles to put down on your public relations books to-read list.